nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 2.3 Finds the number of drinks by keywords : `s-find`

-Finds all sales data of drinks that contain the KEYWORD(s).
+Find all drink where its abbreviated name matches words in KEYWORDS

 Format: `s-find KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g `bsbbt` will match `BSBBT`.
-* Only the drink's abbreviated form name is searched.
+* Only the drink's abbreviated name is searched.
 * Only full words will be matched e.g. `BSB` will not match `BSBBT`.
 * Drinks matching at least one keyword will be returned. e.g. `BSBBT BSBM` will return `BSBBT`, `BSBM`.